Prag8855/aab/content/glossary/Youth Mobility Visa.md

 Date_created: 2019-07-13
 Related_guides:
     guides/moving-to-berlin.md
+    guides/residence-permit.md
     guides/work-visa.md
     guides/blue-card.md
-    guides/residence-permit.md
 ---

-The Youth Mobility Visa allows Canadian citizens between 18 and 35 years old to work in Germany for up to 12 months.[^0] It is similar to the [[Working Holiday Visa]].
+The Youth Mobility Visa is a type of [[National Visa]].
+It allows Canadian citizens to live and work in Germany for up to 1 year.
+It [sometimes](https://redtapetranslation.com/can-you-freelance-on-a-working-holiday-youth-mobility-visa/) allows self-employment.
+You must be between 18 and 35 years old to apply.[^0]

-You must apply for the Youth Mobility Visa at the German embassy or consulate in your home country.
+You must apply for the Youth Mobility Visa [at the *Ausländerbehörde*](/guides/residence-permit#how-to-apply-in-germany), or [at the German embassy or consulate in your home country](/guides/residence-permit#how-to-apply-in-your-country).

 **[How to apply for a Youth Mobility Visa ➞](/guides/residence-permit#how-to-get-a-residence-permit)**